mayfair, london (an insider’s guide)

 Where to stay in Mayfair?

-Whether you’re a road-wearied traveller, on a business trip and seeking something for the whole family, London’s Mayfair has an abundance of upscale options that cater to discerning travellers looking for shorter stays.
-Luxury hotels – such as The Dorchester, Claridge’s, and The Connaught – offer lavish rooms, impeccable service, and amenities like spa facilities and Michelin-starred restaurants.
+Luxury hotels – such as The Dorchester, Claridge’s, The Connaught, The Ritz and Brown’s – offer lavish rooms, impeccable service, and amenities like spa facilities and Michelin-starred restaurants.
 For a more intimate experience, boutique hotels like The May Fair and Flemings Mayfair provide a blend of elegance and personalised hospitality.

 If you’re looking for a longer stay paired with the comfort of home, there are a variety of serviced apartments in Mayfair, with fully equipped kitchens and spacious living areas.
-(You can find out more about our flexible serviced apartments here.)
+(Explore our flexible serviced apartments in Mayfair here.)
 Whether it’s a grand hotel or a cosy apartment, staying in Mayfair offers proximity to a charming local area with the rest of London right on your doorstep.

 Mayfair village has something for everyone.
 It’s why we love living in Mayfair – all the charm of English village life found within the heart of central London.
 Bordered by three leafy Royal Parks, Mayfair offers a unique blend of tranquillity and luxury, with designer boutiques, fine dining and art galleries.
 Step beyond and you’re back in our vibrant, bustling city with everything at your fingertips for the most modern cosmopolitan experience.